Membership begins with California Society of Enrolled Agents – CSEA and then you will select your local chapter

 We offer Free Newsletter Advertising to members.
 This is invaluable if you are looking to sell a practice or hire an employee.

-There are five categories of Orange County Enrolled Agents membership:
+There are six categories of Orange County Enrolled Agents membership:

-Enrolled Agents who reside in or maintain their principal place of business in the State of California and are Members of a Chapter and of the National Association. $195 Annually
+Enrolled Agents who reside in or maintain their principal place of business in the State of California and are Members of a Chapter and of the National Association of Enrolled Agents. $195 Annually

 Individuals engaged in any aspect of tax preparation/consultation, who are not California Enrolled Agents or International Associates.
 These individuals hold a CPA, CTEC Registered Tax Preparer (CRTP) or attorney designation, or are tax preparers living and primarily practicing outside of California. $195 Annually